DanielOaks/GodotResponseSystem/README.md

 These describe why the response system is being queried.
 These are events the programmers need to send to the response system for it to work, e.g. 'idle' (actor is idle), 'got hit' (actor just got hit by something).

 Columns:
-- `name`: simple, the name of this concept.
+- `name`: the name of this concept.
 - `priority`: concepts default to a priority of `0`.
 Concepts with a higher priority (`1`, `2`, `3`, etc) will interrupt concepts with a lower priority (for example, to let a death noise interrupt normal dialogue).
 If `nopriority` is given as a concept's priority, that concept will never interrupt any other speech and the system will act as though no event is happening when other responses check for activity.

 ### Criteria